-- (1) Associate members of the Association include- - (a) any members under the age of 15 years; and - (b) any other category of member as determined by special resolution at a general meeting. - (2) An associate member must not vote but may have other rights as determined by the Committee or by resolution at a general meeting.
+- (b) Student adults over 17 years of age enrolled for full-time studies (c) Junior under the age of 17 years - (d) Honorary Life Member - (e) Associate member: including Non-playing, or other category of member as determined by special resolution at a general meeting. - (2) Associate members and Junior members must not vote but may have other rights as determined by the Committee or by resolution at a general meeting. - (3) All nominations for Honorary Life Membership shall be determined by the Committee prior to the Annual General Meeting and shall be submitted to that meeting for approval.